By Celina M. Nadelman, M.D.

 Treatment and Prognosis

+Leukemia is not staged as blood courses throughout the body.
 Depending on the stage directs the type of treatment.
 As mentioned, one treatment option is “active surveillance”, or watchful waiting.
-The patient will be monitored to see if any symptoms arise or if the cancer has progressed.
-As the lymphoma advances different types of treatments may be given, such as chemotherapy, monoclonal antibodies, targeted therapy, radiation, and bone marrow transplant.
+The patient will be monitored to see if any symptoms of lymphoma arise or if the lymphoma lump has progressed.